USA to Asia

 The global experience has also taken David and his assistant Edward to corporate events in Spain, Portugal, France, The Netherlands, Belgium, Czech Republic, Estonia, Norway, Germany, Italy, Switzerland, China, Hong Kong, Macau, Malaysia, Brunei and the United States of America.

-David is invited to share his creative art at
+to share his creative art at international events:

 The Royal Diamond Jubilee Tea Party – Hong Kong